adam-p/yesterday-i-learned/random.md

 1. [All states in the US are divided into counties, with two exceptions: Louisiana, which consists of parishes, and Alaska, which uses boroughs.](https://www.reddit.com/r/todayilearned/comments/5amvuf/til_all_states_in_the_us_are_divided_into/)
 1. Centripetal force is the force acting on the center.
 Centrifugal force is the force acting outward on the flying object.
 1. Creatine, to quote the Internet: "Holy shit, they're not wrong.
 Basically the majority of days are fine, no effects, then all of a sudden I will have a day where I am basically pissing out of my ass."
-1. An AWD vehicle like the Ford Fusion requires all tires to be the same radius, even taking tire wear into account.
-Failure to do so [will break the differential](https://www.reddit.com/r/Justrolledintotheshop/comments/5c1x9c/why_you_dont_replace_one_tire_on_an_awd_fusion/).
-Some AWD/4WD systems [don't even engage](https://www.youtube.com/watch?v=jkiv-bWbLIo).
-[It is often better to just buy a F/F car.](https://www.reddit.com/r/Justrolledintotheshop/comments/5c1x9c/why_you_dont_replace_one_tire_on_an_awd_fusion/d9tdw6d/)
 1. To get memory protection, you need special ECC RAM.
 [Don't use Btrfs](http://superuser.com/questions/959431/how-to-fix-bit-rot-back-up-strategy) with non-ECC RAM either, because you know it'll try to recover, and recover incorrectly.
 1. [To start a headless VirtualBox image, hold the shift key while clicking start.](https://forums.virtualbox.org/viewtopic.php?f=6&t=51732)
 1. `m3u8`s are `m3u`s with UTF-8 encoding.
 1. When cooking a steak with cast iron, use oil, and [don't try to move the meat until it comes off the pan by itself](https://youtube.com/watch?feature=youtu.be&v=KLGSLCaksdY).
-1. You are supposed to [return to the auto shop and retorque your wheels](http://www.reddit.com/r/justrolledintotheshop/comments/58z12z/_/), especially if the wheel and hub are made of different materials.
-Otherwise, [this](https://www.thestar.com/news/gta/2016/11/22/watch-snow-tire-fly-off-vehicle-on-hwy-407.html) can happen.
 1. Better [find a mentor in life](https://www.reddit.com/r/TrueAskReddit/comments/56v587/what_are_the_most_common_issues_that_impede_our/) to better archieve your goals.
 1. Monday is the [ISO start of week](http://softwareengineering.stackexchange.com/questions/170496/why-did-the-iso-8601-committee-choose-monday-as-the-first-day-of-the-week).
 Outside of the wonderful world of standards, [the western hemisphere tend to start their week on a Sunday](https://en.wikipedia.org/wiki/Week#/media/File:First_Day_of_Week_World_Map.svg), and the eastern hemisphere, Monday.
 1. What's fun about languages and locales is that the starting weekday for `fr` can be Monday or Sunday, depending on whether `-CA` is specified.